elevating child care

 When we are ready to help ourselves and our child by breaking a night-waking habit, there are a few ideas to keep in mind.

-Next, tell the child a few days beforehand that you will soon not be feeding him in the night, but that you will come to check on him if needed.
+Next, tell the child a few days beforehand that you will soon not be feeding him in the night, but that you will always check on him if needed.
 Remind the child each day about the new, imminent night-time plan and then on the day you will make the change, tell him once again as you put him to bed.
 By including the baby in the plan and allowing him to anticipate the changes in his routine, the parents are respecting the child and also fortifying their own resolve for the challenge they face.

 Finally, if a child wakes up and cries more than a few minutes and the parent needs to check on the baby, then it is usually best to keep activity to the minimum possible.
 Instead of rushing in to scoop up a crying infant, the first step should be observation.
 Then, if necessary, a parent might speak to the baby in a calming but confident voice: “I hear you and I want you to go back to sleep.”
 A child’s complaints in the night do not always mean he is asking for intervention.